 The kingdom of Taengea currently lives in tranquility.
 Or so it seems upon the surface.
 A kingdom ruled, at the best of times, through coin and sway is forever sway to the seedy underbelly of profiteers.
 Now, key members of the Senate have been receiving mysterious notes from an unknown entity who identifies himself as the 'Tax Man'.
 But it is not in money that he solely deals.
 The Tax Man has issued warnings to specific members of the upper echelons of society... make the transactions and the senatorial decisions he demands or see your secrets spread to those you least wish to be in the know...

 For the rest of the Taengea populace, there is much to discuss!
 With King Zenon's age and Zacharias' maturity, it is rumoured that a new king will be assigned before the passing of the current!
 If gossip is to be believed, King Zenon will be making his mark on history by abdicating a throne he has held for many decades, passing it on to his more youthful son.
 Some claim that these rumours are pure fallacy, others argue that the king will only be willing to do so when his eldest son produces an heir of his own.
-Either way, romantic interest in the Crown Prince and his siblings has never been higher.
-For who would not want to be a prince or princess of the picturesque Taengean lands?
+Either way, romantic interest in the Crown Prince and his siblings has never been higher!
+Meanwhile, however, the Gods seem to have their own opinion on recent developments!
+As the heavens open and a deluge washes the kingdom in torrential rain, the meadows and fields of pictuesque Taengea are under threat.
+Not to mention the streets of the city and the flooding of homes!
+Everyone grab a bucket - the Gods are clearly displeased...

 The palace of Vasiliádon is the crowning jewel of an already beautiful city.
 Taking advantage of the smooth land of the island, the palace occupies a huge square foot area, with shallow pools and columned promenades in white marble.
 Against the temperate and balmy blue sky, it really is a palace of dreams, and is home to the currently ruling noble family.